moov-io/metro2/README.md

 ### Go library

-This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go v1.14 or higher.
+This project uses [Go Modules](https://go.dev/blog/using-go-modules) and Go v1.18 or newer.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/metro2/releases/latest) as well.
 We highly recommend you use a tagged release for production.

 ### Package Installation
 ```